 Amber Tamblyn is an author, actress, and director who has been nominated for Emmy, Golden Globe, and Independent Spirit awards for her work in television and film.

 Tamblyn’s work in television spans over two decades, including starring roles on House M.D., General Hospital, Two and a Half Men, and Joan of Arcadia, for which she was nominated for both a Primetime Emmy Award and a Golden Globe Award for her performance as Joan Girardi.
-Most recently, she starred opposite Diane Lane in FX’s sci-fi drama series Y: The Last Man and will next be seen on the new season of Inside Amy Schumer.
+Recently, she starred opposite Diane Lane in FX’s sci-fi drama series, Y: The Last Man.

-On the big screen, Tamblyn starred in The Sisterhood of the Traveling Pants, The Ring, 127 Hours, and earned a nomination for Best Supporting Female at the 2006 Independent Spirit Awards for her performance in Stephanie Daley, which she starred in opposite Tilda Swinton.
-Tamblyn co-wrote, directed, and produced the feature film Paint It Black, adapted from Janet Fitch’s cult classic novel of the same name.
+On the big screen, Tamblyn starred in The Sisterhood of the Traveling Pants, The Ring, 127 Hours, and earned a nomination for Best Supporting Female at the 2006 Independent Spirit Awards and Best Actress at Locarno International Film Festival for her performance in Stephanie Daley, which she starred in opposite Tilda Swinton.
+Tamblyn co-wrote, directed, and produced the feature film Paint It Black, adapted from Janet Fitch’s cult classic novel of the same name, starring Alia Shawkat, Janet McTeer, and Alfred Molina.
 The film was nominated for Best Film at the Los Angeles Film Festival in 2016.
+In 2023, she starred opposite her husband, comedian and actor David Cross, Tobias Menzies, and Julia Louis-Dreyfus in Nicole Holofcener’s film, You Hurt My Feelings.

 She currently resides in Brooklyn, New York.